 By SARAH POLLOCK

-In May, 2019, the Setesdal Museum in Rysstad will open an exhibit honoring Annemor Sundbø’s decades of work salvaging sweaters, documenting the culture of knitting, and promoting heritage wool.
+The Setesdal Museum in Rysstad opened an exhibit in 2019 that honors Annemor Sundbø’s decades of work salvaging sweaters, documenting the culture of knitting, and promoting heritage wool.
 The exhibit is scheduled to be up for two years, so If you’re planning or even considering a trip to Viking country, this is a great stop to put on your itinerary.
 And there is plenty more:

 - The Nordic Fashion Association has useful information about a collaborative Scandinavian project focused on wool’s ecological importance to the region.